andyatkinson/gournay/readme.md

     go build gournay.go

-When pushing to heroku, the app is compliled.
+When pushing to heroku, the app is compiled.
+When adding new dependencies, remember to run `godep save`.

 ### running in development